 Wildlife Biologist, Author and Environmental Journalist

-Since the inauguration The Habitats Trust Grants in 2018, we have received over 10,000 registrations and 1,000 applications from across India.
-Of this, 15 recipients have been selected.
+Since The Habitats Trust Grants was established in 2018, we have received over 10,000 registrations and 2,000 applications from across India.
+Of these, 21 recipients have been selected.

 Explore this map to learn about the work of our grant recipients.